CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 Welcome to your Mircosoft Azure OpenHack - Hackathon!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

-## Accessing Your Lab Environment
+## Accessing Your Hackathon Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and hackathon guide will be right at your fingertips within your web browser.

   ![](images/labguide01.png)

-### Virtual Machine & Lab Guide
+### Virtual Machine & Hackathon Guide

 Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.
+The hackathon guide is your roadmap to success.

-## Exploring Your Lab Resources
+## Exploring Your Hackathon Resources

-To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.
+To get a better understanding of your hackathon resources and credentials, navigate to the **Environment** tab.

 ![](images/env-01.png)

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the hackathon guide in a separate window by selecting the **Split Window** button from the Top right corner.

 ![](images/split-01.png)